jebitok-dev/Ethsafari/README.md

 ## Acknowledgment

-I hereby acknowledge the [Encode Club](https://medium.com/encode-club) and [EthSafari](http://ethsafari.xyz) in collaboration with [Covalent API](https://www.covalenthq.com/) for organizing this hackathon.
+I hereby acknowledge the [Encode Club](https://medium.com/encode-club) and [EthSafari](http://ethsafari.xyz) for organizing this hackathon.